-It was Flexner's mentor, William Osler, who brought students and patients closer together through his educational philosophy that medicine was 'learned by the bedside and not in the classroom',(8, p.
-188) and the practical introduction of residency programmes.
-Both are now threatened by concerns over patient safety, expansion of medical student numbers, regulatory requirements on working hours and a staggeringly accelerated patient throughput.
+It was Flexner's mentor, William Osler, who brought students and patients closer together through his educational philosophy that medicine was 'learned by the bedside and not in the classroom' [9, p.
+188] and through the practical introduction of residency programmes.
+Both are now threatened by concerns over patient safety, expansion of medical student numbers, regulatory requirements on working hours, and a staggeringly accelerated patient throughput.
 Patients undergoing gall bladder operations in Osler's day were in hospital for several weeks - the procedure now is carried out on a day-patient basis.
-At almost every stage of training, learners see fewer patients, do less to them and as a consequence find themselves increasingly unprepared for practice.(9) This, as Clare Morris and David Blaney highlight in Chapter 7, and John Launer in Chapter 8, requires new ways of thinking about work-based learning and the role of the trainer or supervisor.
+At almost every stage of training, learners see fewer patients, do less to them, and, as a consequence, find themselves increasingly unprepared for practice [10].
+This, as pointed out by Clare Morris in Chapter 12 and by John Launer in Chapter 13, requires new ways of thinking about work-based learning and the mediating role of the trainer or supervisor.

 A related concern is patient safety.
 Medicine is not only faster-paced, it is also more hazardous.
 As Cyril Chantler has succinctly put it: 'Medicine used to be simple, ineffective and relatively safe.
-Now it is complex, effective and potentially dangerous'.(10, p.
-1178)
+Now it is complex, effective and potentially dangerous' [11, p.
+1178].
 One of the responses to reduced opportunities for contact with patients and more hazardous interventions has been the widespread adoption of simulation across all fields and stages of medical education.
 The availability of sophisticated technologies now enables high-fidelity reproduction of complex patient scenarios.
-Students and doctors in training no longer need to carry out procedures for the first time on real patients - the skills of ophthalmoscopy, venepuncture and catheterisation can all be learned in the skills laboratory.
-Full-immersion scenarios also offer the opportunity to work on non-technical areas such as team working, leadership and situational awareness.
-However, questions remain about transfer to the authentic setting - an issue that is explored in depth by Jean Ker and Paul Bradley in Chapter 13.
+Students and doctors in training no longer need to carry out procedures for the first time on real patients - the skills of ophthalmoscopy, venepuncture, and catheterisation can all be learned in the skills laboratory.
+Fullimmersion scenarios also offer the opportunity to work on non-technical areas such as team working, leadership, and situational awareness.
+However, questions remain about transfer to the authentic setting - an issue that is explored in depth by Alexis Battista and Debra Nestel in Chapter 11.

-Growing concerns over patient safety have influenced not only the way medicine is practised - with the widespread introduction of protocols, checks and audit - but also the degree to which doctors are now publicly accountable.
-In the UK, high-profile cases such as Bristol,(11) Alder Hey,(12) and Shipman(13) and more recently the Francis Inquiries (14,15) have ushered in a new era of accountability, and 2013 sees the introduction of relicensing for all medical practitioners in Britain, with regulators coming under increasing and critical pressure.
+Growing concerns over patient safety have influenced not only the way medicine is practised - with the widespread introduction of protocols, checks, and audit - but also the degree to which doctors are now publicly accountable.
+In the UK, for instance, high-profile cases (such as Bristol [12], Alder Hey [13], Shipman [14], and, more recently, the Francis Inquiry [15]) have ushered in a new era of public accountability, while 2013 saw the introduction of relicensing for all medical practitioners in Britain, with regulators coming under increasing and critical pressure [16].
 Patient safety issues also permeate undergraduate medicine.
-Protecting patients within a teaching and learning environment, while producing competent doctors who will maintain their knowledge, attitudes and skills, is a major challenge for those who design undergraduate curricula.
+Protecting patients within a teaching and learning environment, while producing competent doctors who will maintain their knowledge, attitudes, and skills, is a major challenge for those who design undergraduate curricula.

-Increasing accountability is just one facet of a new social compact with patients; a compact, no longer based on blind and unquestioning trust, but on true partnership.
-As John Spencer, writing with Judy McKimm, highlights in Chapter 17, we see increased patient involvement across the board in both teaching and learning, and also in decision-making about how medical education is organised, governed and its resources allocated.
+Increasing accountability is just one facet of a new social compact with patients; a compact that is no longer based on blind and unquestioning trust but on true partnership [17].
+As John Spencer, writing with Judy McKimm and Jools Symons, highlights in Chapter 15, we see increased patient involvement across the board in both teaching and learning, and also in decision-making about how medical education is organised, governed, and its resources allocated.
 Patients are now also intimately involved in the selection and assessment of both undergraduate students and postgraduate trainees, and feedback from patients is a routine feature of continuing professional development and reaccreditation processes.